granitebps/blog-nodejs/readme.md

 ## How to use

+- Clone or fork the repo
+- run `npm install`
 - Edit your MongoURI in config/database.js
+- run `npm run start`

 ## API Documentation

 [Postman](https://documenter.getpostman.com/view/5973194/SVtR3qhs?version=latest)
-Notes : IP in the documentation only valid until 31 October 2019.
-You can change the IP to localhost to use it in your local machine
+Notes : You can change the localhost to your personal IP or domain